te-langley/te-langley/README.md

 ### Hi there 👋

-I'm **Langley**, an associate instructor at [Tech Elevator](https://www.techelevator.com/)!
+I'm Langley, an associate instructor at [Tech Elevator](https://www.techelevator.com/)!
 I exclusively support job-seeking alumni primarily by providing technical support, but I also enjoy chatting with students about anything tech!

 <!--
 **te-langley/te-langley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.